SarahDiazZ/Database_Project/p1_diaz/README.md

 ## Database Schema
 ### Physician Table
-The **'Physician'** table stores information about each physician.
+The `Physician` table stores information about each physician.
 It includes the following columns:
 * **PhysicianID:** A unique identifier for each physician (Primary Key).
 * **Name:** The name of the phyisician.
 * **Position:** The position or job title of the physician (e.g., 'Intern', 'Surgeon', 'Senior', 'Chief of Medicine', 'Resident', 'Psychiatrist').
 * **SSN:** The social security number of the physician.

 ### Department Table
-The **'Department'** table stores information about each department.
+The `Department` table stores information about each department.
 It includes the following columns:
 * **DepartmentID:** A unique identifier for each department (Primary Key).
 * **Name:** The name of each department (e.g., 'General Medicine', 'Surgery', 'Psychiatry').
 * **HeadID:** The ID of the physician who is the head of the department (Foreign key referencing `PhysicianID` in the `Physician` table)